 Let’s take a look at some of the varying types of markers that are available and the factors to take into consideration.

 Alcohol-based markers are now for their vibrancy and streak-free flat finish.
-They’re favoured by the professions mentioned earlier: product designers through to animators and comic book artists.
+They’re favoured by the professions mentioned earlier: product designers to animators and comic book artists.
 Alcohol-based ink is permanent and dries very quickly.
 As such, they can be used on various surfaces other than paper, such as glass, wood or plastic.

-These markers can be a little hard to control sometimes as the ink bleeds when applied to paper, so if you are working close to edges of your line drawing, you need to account for this, otherwise, the colour will bleed outside of the line.
+These markers can be a little hard to control sometimes as the ink bleeds when applied to paper, so if you are working close to the edges of your line drawing, you need to account for this, otherwise, the colour will bleed outside of the line.
 This takes a little practice to get used to.
 The amount the ink bleeds depends on what sort of surface or paper you are using.
 Alcohol ink will bleed through your paper very easily so I recommend you use paper specifically for markers.
 Winsor & Newton make their own marker paper but many other brands do also.
 It may not be branded specifically for markers but if you use Bristol board or a thick mixed media paper this should work fine.

 Some markers only have a nib at one end and others have dual tips that come in different combinations, for example, a brush tip + a fine tip or a chisel tip + a fine tip.
 The Tombow ABT Pro markers now have a brush tip on one end and a chisel tip at the other which I’m a big fan of, they are my preferred nibs.
-I have not found a marker with a fine tip that I like yet, however, the bullet tips on the opposite end to the chisel tip of a ProMarker is very good.
-I do not like the fine tips of the Spectrum Noir Markers, I find it unusable personally.
+I have not found a marker with a fine tip that I like yet, however, the bullet tips on the opposite end to the chisel tip of a ProMarker are very good.
+I do not like the fine tips of the Spectrum Noir Markers, I find them unusable personally.

 Brands of Markers